 For more information, please view the City's Street Verges Policy.

-Waterwise Native Verge Program (CloSED - will re-open in May 2023)
+Waterwise Native Verge Program – Applications now closed.

 The City of Bayswater is offering a waterwise greening program to help residents create their own waterwise verge gardens.
 Planting your verge with waterwise plants has many benefits, but most importantly, it helps improve local water quality, reduces water use, helps increase biodiversity and beautifies our neighbourhoods.
 So why not unleash your inner green thumb and get involved?

-This initiative is proudly co-funded by Water Corporation’s ‘Waterwise Greening Scheme’ and forms part of our ambition for the City of Bayswater to be a leading waterwise and climate change resilient community.
+This initiative is proudly co-funded by Water Corporation’s ‘Waterwise Greening Scheme’ and will help the City of Bayswater become a leading waterwise Council.

 As part of our Waterwise Native Verge Program, property owners can:

 Apply for a rebate

 Verge Greening Guidelines

 In recent years, residents have created amazing waterwise native verges.
 Below are some great examples for inspiration.
 The City has also installed two demonstration verges, thanks to funding from Water Corporation, to assist residents in designing their own native verge.

 More information and advice on creating a waterwise verge garden can be found on the Water Corporation's website.